quantom-collab/tiktaalik/README.md

 ### Authors

-The lead developer of the code is Adam Freese.
-The code was developed with the input of
-Daniel Adamiak, Ian Cloët, Jianwei Qiu, Nobuo Sato and Marco Zaccheddu.
+The code developers are Adam Freese (lead developer), Daniel Adamiak, Ian Cloët, Jianwei Qiu, Nobuo Sato and Marco Zaccheddu.

 The package contains several Fortran90 codes that were previously